ropensci/weathercan/CONTRIBUTING.md

 - Make your changes
   - For changes beyond minor typos, add an item to NEWS.md describing the changes and add yourself to the DESCRIPTION file as a contributor
 - Push to your GitHub account
-- Submit a pull request to home base (likely master branch, but check to make sure) at `ropensci/weathercan`
+- Submit a pull request to home base (main branch) at `ropensci/weathercan`

 # Code formatting